 - Fresh garlic: Unlike roasted garlic which cooks exposed cloves while still attached to the bulb, here we peel each clove entirely.

-- Extra virgin olive oil: Use a good quality olive oil as this plays a huge role in giving garlic confit its flavor.
+- Extra virgin olive oil: Use a good quality olive oil as this plays a huge role in giving garlic confit its flavor and complexity.
 Plus, the resulting garlic infused olive oil can be saved for future use in other dishes.

 - Salt: Even just a little bit of salt brings out all of the flavors.